 Past Life Regression – this is included in your tour, and is also optional, so it’s at your discretion whether you’d like to experience it or not.
 There are many who feel a deep connection to particular places, yet are unable to explain why.
 They find that exploring their past lives answers many questions for them.
 For information on what Past Life Regression is click here.
 You are welcome to download our free Past Lives Clues Workbook, which may help you begin to join the dots.

-Afternoon Tea at Culloden House, where you’ll enjoy an indulgent Afternoon Tea in the magnificent Adam Drawing Room; a feast of cakes, pudding, scones and sandwiches, all included in your tour.
+Afternoon Tea at Culloden House – enjoy an indulgent Afternoon Tea in their magnificent Adam Drawing Room; a feast of cakes, freshly made Scottish shortbread, pudding, scones with cream and jam, hot sausage rolls and sandwiches, all included in your tour.

 Personal time in Inverness – from 3pm you’ll have some personal time to enjoy shopping and exploring this beautiful city.